MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-performance-issues.md

 You can use the WPR user interface by following the steps in [Capture performance logs using the WPR UI](#capture-performance-logs-using-the-wpr-ui).

-Alternatively, you can also use the command-line tool provided in WPR by following the steps in [Capture performance logs using the WPR CLI](#capture-performance-logs-using-the-wpr-cli).
+Alternatively, you can also use the command-line tool *wpr.exe* which is available in Windows 8 and later versions  by following the steps in [Capture performance logs using the WPR CLI](#capture-performance-logs-using-the-wpr-cli).

-WPR provides built-in profiles so you can select events to be recorded.
-You can also customize profiles in XML.

-If you want to enable the **Microsoft Defender for Endpoint verbose analysis profile**, follow the steps in [Enabling the built-in verbose analysis profile](#enabling-the-built-in-verbose-analysis-profile).

-If your Windows Server has 64 GB of RAM or more, it is considered a large server.
-You should use the **Microsoft Defender for Endpoint verbose analysis profile for large servers** by following the steps in [Enabling the built-in verbose analysis profile for large servers](#enabling-the-built-in-verbose-analysis-profile-for-large-servers).

 ### Capture performance logs using the WPR UI